4cello/NotificationEgg/README.md

 Wiring is mostly self-explanatory.
 All pins of the components are connected to the ESP according to the ESPHome YAML configuration.
 Change at your own will.
 Since I was using a MicroUSB breakout board, I connected the 5V of the LED strip directly to it instead of through the ESP board.

 ## Software
 The device is controlled via MQTT.
-It subscribes to a topic `esphome/notification_egg/notify/{COLOR}` for each `COLOR` in `red`,`green`,`blue`,`cyan`,`yellow` and `magenta`.
+It subscribes to a topic `esphome/{devicename}/notify/{COLOR}` for each `COLOR` in `red`,`green`,`blue`,`cyan`,`yellow` and `magenta` (where `{devicename}` is set at the top of the config).
 When a timestamp (in: seconds since 01.01.1970) is published to that topic, the device interprets this timestamp as an "expiration date" for the notification of that color.
 If a timestamp arrives which has an earlier expiration date than a previous notification of this color, it is ignored.
 When a timestamp of `0` is received, the notification gets cancelled immediately, no matter its original expiration date.
 ### Firmware
 The firmware for the ESP is built and uploaded by [ESPHome](https://esphome.io) using `esphome run notification_egg.yaml`.
 If you don't know about ESPHome, make sure to check it out, it is a simple and awesome way to create firmware for ESP based devices that provides many handy features, like automatic MQTT exposure for your components as well as seamless integration with Home Assistant via their native API or MQTT discovery.

+Currently, there are 2 versions: `notification_light.yaml`, which only controls an LED strip and `notification_light_with_display.yaml`, which adds support for the GC9A01 display.
+In any case, make sure to change the GPIO pins in the `substitutions` section on top of the file, as well as `platform` and `board` in the `esphome` section, depending on your setup.

 ### Config sections
 A brief overview over sections of the config that might require some context to understand.